-Oats are amazingly good for you – and porridge is one of the easiest ways to add them to your diet
+Oats are amazingly good for you – and this porridge recipe is one of the easiest ways to add them to your diet

 Oats are one of the healthiest whole grains you can eat and a great way to start the day.
 But instant oats are no substitute for proper porridge.
 If you want to know how to make porridge the traditional Scottish way, this porridge recipe is the real deal.